 Since WordPress is responsible for 30% of all websites, millions of sites are in danger.
 So if you’re a WordPress administrator, don’t fall victim to cross-site scripting.
 Also, be careful not to make these common website mistakes .

-Perform a security check with WordPress Toolkit
+Perform a security check with WP Toolkit

 Did you know that Plesk lets you experience one of the best WordPress Security Solutions?
 You can secure all your instances, plugins, and themes all from one dashboard.
-But you can also use WordPress Toolkit for its many other capabilities that simplify your WordPress admin workload tenfold.
+But you can also use WP Toolkit for its many other capabilities that simplify your WordPress admin workload tenfold.
 All you need is to install the Plesk all-in-one control panel first.

 Experienced cross-site scripting ?
 Tell us what you think of the new WordPress solution in the comments below